 Emma won Sir Karl Jenkins/Arts Club Classical Music Award 2016, in association with Classic FM.
 As a result, she recently recorded and broadcast on Classic FM a piece specially composed for her by Sir Karl Jenkins.
 Emma also recently won the Croydon Symphony Orchestra Concerto Competition 2017, and has been selected as a “Making Music” Philip & Dorothy Green Young Artist 2018-20.

 In recital, Emma has worked with pianist Daniel King Smith since 2008.
 Together, they have performed at venues including St. David’s Hall (Cardiff), Gower Festival, St. Martin-in-the-Fields, Benslow Music Trust, Bath International Music Festival and the “La Côte” International Flute Festival 2016 (Switzerland).
 Emma also works regularly with harpist Heather Wrighton and violist Jordan Sian (the Aurora Trio); they have appeared at venues including Wigmore Hall, St. James’s Piccadilly and Norfolk & Norwich Festival.
 They held a prestigious Chamber Music Fellowship at the Royal Academy of Music for 2014-16, and also work together as Live Music Now artists.

-Emma was principal flute of the European Union Orchestra 2014 – 2016 and has also recently performed as guest principal of the BBC Scottish Symphony Orchestra.
+Emma was principal flute of the European Union Youth Orchestra 2014-16.
+She has also performed as guest principal of the BBC Scottish Symphony Orchestra, and guest principal piccolo of English National Opera.
 In 2013, she recorded Bruckner: Symphony no. 2 with Trevor Pinnock and the Royal Academy of Music Soloists’ Ensemble; this disk has now been released on Linn Records.
 She also recently recorded flute trios with William Bennett and Lorna McGhee.

 Emma holds both British and Irish passports.